shrinathshankar/Volleyball/README.md

 This project will be a bot that will poll, manage, and track volleyball facebook group

-1. it will schedule dates for volleyball weekly
-2. it will track attendance
-3. it will track payments

 1. it will schedule dates in the facebook group with a poll the poll will open noon Saturday, and it will close at 6 pm Wednesday all the people who voted on the poll for the winning day will be the expected attendance